jericjan/gacha-in-gleam/README.md

 Just a little something to test out Gleam.

-To run this, clone it and then run it through gleam or directly run the executable:
+To run this, clone it and then run it through gleam or directly run the executable in the root folder:
 ### Gleam
 1. `gleam deps download`
 2. `gleam run`